A High and Wild Trek Across the Remote Valleys of Ladakh’s ‘Little Tibet’

 Zanskar, the ‘Copper Valley’, is also a photographer’s dream.
 Each day provides expansive mountain panoramas, picturesque farming villages and pastel colored landscapes.
 This is one of the most visually stunning experiences in the Himalaya!

-The Zanskar Traverse in Ladakh (Camping Trip) is part our Himalayan Classic Trek Series.
-Our Classic Treks are led by an experienced, English-speaking Sherpa Guide and full support crew.
-In addition to our listed group date, we are also able to arrange this trek starting on any day of the week during the months of June through September for groups of 2 to 8 people.
+The Zanskar Traverse in Ladakh (Camping Trip) is part of our Epic Himalayan Journey Series!
+These trips are led by one of our experienced trekking guides and represent the gourmet trekking offerings of the great Himalayan Range.
+In addition to our listed group date, we are also able to arrange this trek starting on any day of the week during the months of June through September for groups of 1 to 8 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.

 Day 1: Welcome to New Delhi, India!